shirleyobih1/path-cc.github.io/_news/2020-11-18-High-Throughput-Computing-Powers-Covid-Genetic-Sequencing.md

 ---
 title: "High Throughput Computing Powers Covid Genetic Sequencing"
 date: 2020-11-18T12:00:00+00:00
+description: |
+    MADISON - David O’Connor, professor at the UW School of Medicine and Public Health, reports that recent advances in genetic sequencing of viruses makes it possible to track the spread of SARS-CoV-2 throughout communities in Wisconsin.
+excerpt:  |
-excerpt: MADISON - David O’Connor, professor at the UW School of Medicine and Public Health, reports that recent advances in genetic sequencing of viruses makes it possible to track the spread of SARS-CoV-2 throughout communities in Wisconsin.
+    MADISON - David O’Connor, professor at the UW School of Medicine and Public Health, reports that recent advances in genetic sequencing of viruses makes it possible to track the spread of SARS-CoV-2 throughout communities in Wisconsin.
 publish: true
 ---